Special Support Grant Full-time undergraduate, Northern Ireland students

 - have a disability and qualify for income-related Employment and Support Allowance

 - have been treated as incapable of work for a continuous period of at least 28 weeks

-- are waiting to go back to a course having taken agreed time out from that course due to an illness or caring responsibility that has now ended (this does not mean that you will be paid for time you were not on your course)
+- are waiting to go back to the same course within the same academic year having taken agreed time out from that course due to an illness or caring responsibility that has now ended (this does not mean that you will be paid for time you were not on your course)